sanjyotb/basic-transformations/README.md

 - groupBy clarity and calculate average price
 - Add column "grade" with computation based on cut and clarity
 - drop a column

+##### Goal: Do code changes for above operations and make sure all the test cases pass.

 Dataset: src/main/resources/diamonds.csv